Version 1.2 | Dated: June 2020

 A “data processor” is a person or organisation which processes personal data for the controller.

-Oldfield Accountants may act as data processors in the following situations:
+Oldfield Advisory LLP may act as data processors in the following situations:

 - Managing your personal tax affairs, including completing personal tax returns etc.